Developing a MDST Program of Study

 The mdst proposal process

-Please take a moment to review the MDST proposal process steps (from concept to approval) HERE
+Please take a moment to follow the link below and review the proposal process (from concept to approval).

 Understanding each step is essential in managing expectations and working with the MDST Student Initiated Program Advisor to facilitate your proposal development.
 Keep in mind, this process is dependent on student/faculty initiative.
 The advisor will support your efforts, but cannot write the proposal for you.